keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

 | HubSpot Support Line | 1-888-HUBSPOT x3 | 1-888-482-7768 x3 |

 ### In-house
-* Your direct supervisor for HubSpot and the documentation website is the Associate Director.
+* Your direct supervisor for HubSpot and pathways is the Associate Director.
+* Your direct supervisor for prayer cards is the Director.
 * Your direct supervisor for your hours and HR is the office manager.
 * You will work together with other team members on projects throughout your time in the office.